Preparing for an emergency situation or disaster ultimately comes down to two questions – should you stay or should you go?

 If we’re looking at home preparedness however, there’s a good chance that these elements are likely to be covered if you’re deciding to stay put rather than evacuate.

-In both cases, the first priority is to ensure that you have enough redundancies in place to cover such an event.
+In both cases, the first priority is therefore to ensure that you have enough redundancies in place to cover such an event.

-The simplest way to do this is to invest in a stockpile of drinking water with enough supplies to last you and your household for a prolonged period of time, storing in a cool, dark place away from sunlight when not in use.
+The simplest way to do this is to invest in a stockpile of drinking water with enough hydration supplies to last you and your household for a prolonged period of time, storing in a cool, dark place away from sunlight when not in use.

-In addition to this, you should look to make sure that you have multiple methods of filtering and purifying water, ideally with a range of solutions in place for everything from mechanical filters through to chemical filtration and even various ways of actually boiling water to make it safe if required.
+In addition to this, you should look to make sure that you have multiple methods of filtering and purifying water, ideally with a range of backup solutions in place for everything from mechanical filters through to chemical filtration and even various ways of actually boiling water to make it safe if required.

 Water Filtration Systems